Felix Haurowitz

-Felix Michael Haurowitz (March 1, 1896, Prague – December 2, 1987, Bloomington, Indiana) was a Czech-American physician and biochemist.
+Felix Michael Haurowitz (March 1, 1896 – December 2, 1987) was a Czech-American medical doctor and biochemist.

 Biography

-Haurowitz spoke German as his native language but also spoke fluent Czech from early childhood.
-During his secondary education in a Gymnasium in Prague, he also took private lessons in English, French, and Italian.
-In November 1915 he was drafted into the Austro-Hungarian army and assigned to an Austrian artillery unit.
+Haurowitz was born on March 1, 1896 in Prague, Bohemia, Austria-Hungary.
+He spoke German as his native language but also spoke fluent Czech from early childhood.
+During his secondary education in a gymnasium in Prague, he also took private lessons in English, French, and Italian.
+In November 1915, he was drafted into the Austro-Hungarian Army and assigned to an Austrian artillery unit.
 Based upon his outstanding performance in an officers' school in Hungary, he was given command of an artillery battalion.
-In April 1918 he was granted leave to enroll in the medical school of the German University in Prague (which is now Charles University).
+In April 1918, he was granted leave to enroll in the medical school of the German University in Prague (which is now Charles University).
 There he worked under the supervision of the hemoglobin chemist Richard von Zeynek (1869–1945) and Hedwig Langecker.
 Haurowitz spent a semester at the University of Wurzburg, where he met the protein chemist Franz Hofmeister.
 In Prague, Haurowitz graduated in 1922 with an M.D. degree and in 1923 was awarded the Dr. rer. nat.
 (D.Sc.) for several papers published between 1920 and 1923.
 He visited Leonor Michaelis's laboratory in Berlin, where he learned physicochemical methods, such as pH measurement, from the biochemist Peter Rona (1871–1945).
-During the summer of 1924 Haurowitz worked on the purification of gastric lipase in the Munich laboratory of Richard Willstätter.
-In 1925 Haurowitz was appointed a docent in Prague and this gave him the financial security to marry Regina "Gina" Hedvika Perutz (1903–1983) in June 1925.
+During the summer of 1924, Haurowitz worked on the purification of gastric lipase in the Munich laboratory of Richard Willstätter.
+In 1925, Haurowitz was appointed a docent in Prague and this gave him the financial security to marry Regina "Gina" Hedvika Perutz (1903–1983) in June 1925.
 She was a cousin of Max Perutz.
 On a visit to Felix and Gina Haurowitz, Perutz became interested in the problem of determining the chemical structure of hemoglobin.

-In Prague, Haurowitz introduced courses on biophysical chemistry and recent advances in biochemistry.In 1930 he was appointed professor extraordinarius (associate professor) with tenure.
-From 1925 to 1936 he gained an international reputation for his research on hemoglobin.
+In Prague, Haurowitz introduced courses on biophysical chemistry and recent advances in biochemistry.
+In 1930, he was appointed professor extraordinarius (associate professor) with tenure.
+From 1925 to 1936, he gained an international reputation for his research on hemoglobin.
 He determined methemoglobin's absorption spectra and was the first to crystallize several derivatives of hemoglobin.
 He was among the first researchers to provide convincing evidence that antibodies are serum globulins.
-In 1938 he made the important discover that exposure to oxygen can shatter deoxygenated crystals of hemoglobin.
+In 1938, he made the important discovery that exposure to oxygen can shatter deoxygenated crystals of hemoglobin.
 Karl Landsteiner pioneered the use of haptens for research in immunochemistry.
 Landsteiner's techniques were developed by Haurowitz for "quantitative determination of the composition of the antigen-antibody precipitate, calculation of dissociation constants, and other parameters of the antibody-antigen interaction."